d2l-ai/d2l-en/chapter_introduction/intro.md

 given known *inputs* (also called *features* or *covariates*), and examples of both is called *supervised learning*, and it is just one among many *kinds* of machine learning problems.
-In the next section, we'll take a deep dive into the different ML problems.
+In the next section, we will take a deep dive into the different ML problems.
 First, we'd like to shed more light on some core components that will follow us around, no matter what kind of ML problem we take on: